- Faculty Funding

 - Contact Information

-Each year, the Richard E. Greenleaf Visiting Library Scholar award provides three individuals the opportunity to work as visiting researchers with the University of New Mexico's Latin American library collections, one of the largest and most complete Latin or Spanish American collections in the country.
-Applicants are encouraged to search the University Libraries' online catalog and pay special attention to more rarefied manuscript and microfilm material types.
-Preference is given to applications addressing Latin American and Spanish Colonial history.
-For this reason, the LAII welcomes applications from scholars researching Southwest studies, border studies, or diaspora studies, who can demonstrate their work as integral components of these histories.
+The Richard E. Greenleaf Visiting Library Scholar award provides individuals the opportunity to work as visiting researchers with the University of New Mexico's Latin American library collections, one of the largest and most complete Latin or Spanish American collections in the country.
+Invited to apply are scholars (U.S. and international), junior faculty (U.S.) and graduate students (U.S.) who specialize in Latin America and Iberia.
 The award honors Dr. Richard E. Greenleaf, distinguished scholar of colonial Latin American history, and his extensive career in teaching, research, and service.

-We are pleased to announce the Greenleaf Visiting Scholar competition for 2014-2015.
+We are pleased to announce the Greenleaf Visiting Scholar competition for 2015-2016.
+The deadline for this year's competition is March 31, 2015

 Invited to apply are scholars (U.S. and international), junior faculty (U.S.) and graduate students (U.S.) who specialize in Latin America.